2nd Avenue Deli

-The Second Avenue Deli (also known as 2nd Ave Deli) is a certified-kosher Jewish delicatessen in Manhattan, New York City.
-In December 2007, it relocated to 162 East 33rd Street (between Lexington Avenue and Third Avenue) in Murray Hill.
+The 2nd Ave Deli is a certified-kosher Jewish delicatessen in Manhattan, New York City.
+It was located in the East Village until December 2007, when it relocated to 162 East 33rd Street (between Lexington Avenue and Third Avenue) in Kips Bay.
 In August 2011, it opened a second branch at 1442 First Avenue (East 75th Street) on the Upper East Side.
 In November 2017, it opened a cocktail lounge called 2nd Floor above its Upper East Side branch.

 In 1998, the deli won an America’s Classic Award by the James Beard Foundation.

 History

-The delicatessen originally opened in 1954 on the southeast corner of Second Avenue and East 10th Street in the Yiddish Theater District in the East Village neighborhood of Manhattan.
+The delicatessen originally opened in 1954 on the southeast corner of Second Avenue and East 10th Street (the address of which is 156 Second Avenue) in the Yiddish Theater District in the East Village neighborhood of Manhattan.
+This location currently houses a Chase Manhattan Bank branch.
 By that time, most of the Yiddish theaters of the prior half-century had disappeared.
-The sidewalk at that location has plaques with the names of about fifty stars of the old Yiddish-theatre embedded into the sidewalk, similar to the Hollywood Walk of Fame, and is known as the Yiddish Walk of Fame.
+The sidewalk at the original location has plaques with the names of about fifty Yiddish theatre stars embedded into the sidewalk, similar to the Hollywood Walk of Fame, and is known as the Yiddish Walk of Fame.

 Some of the honored stars are Molly Picon, actor Menasha Skulnik, singer and actor Boris Thomashevsky (grandfather of conductor, pianist, and composer Michael Tilson Thomas), and Fyvush Finkel (born Philip Finkel).

 The delicatessen closed briefly following the murder of its founder Abe Lebewohl, a survivor of The Holocaust, during a robbery on March 4, 1996.
 The crime remains unsolved.